Public Notice Legislation Has Been Enacted - Now Michigan Newspapers Must Do Their Part

 Legal Notice Folio Rates

-Newspapers should also note state law doesn't control the fee for providing an Affidavit of publication.
+Newspapers should also note state law does not control the fee for providing an Affidavit of publication.
 Therefore, newspapers can raise affidavit fees independent of the statutory requirements for folio rates.
-This chart is for “legal” ads effective March 1, 2012.
-This spreadsheet reflects the 3.0% Consumer Price Index increase for the last year and is rounded to the nearest nickel as dictated MCL 600.2534 The above changes don't include an affidavit fee, which is independent of the statutory requirements for folio rates.
+This chart is for “legal” ads effective March 1, 2022.

 Folio Rate Chart